-STEPS ACTIONS TO BE TAKEN Proxy Voting (continued) CPF or SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 9:30 a.m. on Friday, 16 April 2021 before the AGM.
-The Company shall be entitled to reject the instrument appointing a proxy or proxies if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing a proxy or proxies.
-In addition, in the case of a member whose shares are entered against his/her name in the Depository Register, the Company may reject any instrument of proxy lodged if such member, being the appointor, is not shown to have shares entered against his/her name in the Depository Register 72 hours before the time appointed for holding the meeting, as certified by the Depository to the Company.
+STEPS ACTIONS TO BE TAKEN Proxy Voting (continued) Submission of proxy forms.
+Proxy forms must be completed, signed and submitted the following manner: (a) If in hardcopy and sent by post, the proxy form must be deposited with the Company's registered office at 60 Benoi Road, #03-02 EMS Building, Singapore 629906; or (b) If by email, the proxy form must be submitted to the Company at info@hghholdings.com.sg in either case, by 10:00 a.m. on 25 April 2022 (Monday ).
+CPF or SRS investors who wish to appoint the Chairman of the AGM as proxy should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 18 April 2022 (Monday) before the AGM.
+The Company shall be entitled to reject the instrument appointing a proxy or pro if it is incomplete, improperly completed, illegible or where the true intentions of appointor are not ascertainable from the instructions of the appointor specified in instrument appointing a proxy or proxies.
+In addition, in the case of a member whe shares are entered against his/her name in the Depository Register, the Comp may reject any instrument of proxy lodged if such member, being the appointor, is shown to have shares entered against his/her name in the Depository Register 72 he before the time appointed for holding the meeting, as certified by the Depository to Company.

-NOTICE IS HEREBY GIVEN that the Annual General Meeting ("AGM") of HGH Holdings Ltd. (the "Company") will be held by way of electronic means on Wednesday, 28 April 2021 at 9:30 a.m., to transact the following business: -
+NOTICE IS HEREBY GIVEN that the Annual General Meeting ("AGM") of HGH Holdings Ltd. (the "Company") will be held by way of electronic means on Thursday, 28 April 2022 at 10:00 a.m., to transact the following business: -